XRTce/snapchat-takeout/README.md

 - Restart download at any time (download progress is logged)
 - Stats after completion
 - Status output while downloading
-- maybe i forgot some, it's been a long day ¯\\\_(ツ)\_/¯
+- Maybe i forgot some, it's been a long day ¯\\\_(ツ)\_/¯

 ### Disclaimer:
 I promise: i did my best not making any mistakes but Iam just a human as you are. (worse: iam a Student) Well, you guessed it: we make mistakes so please **Don't trust this application before you read and understood the code, it is commented.
-I will not take any damage coaused by this application on me**
+I will not take any damage caused by this application on me**

 ### Usage
 1. Put your `memories_history.json` file into the project's root folder